 - Promotes discussion of how the outcome of the plan will change depending on decisions and actions taken

 - Stimulates thinking about the sequence of actions, dependencies, alternatives, risks, barriers, help needed.

 - Develop a strategy to achieve your vision that all stakeholders agree to

 - Gain perspective on which obstacles are serious and demand action and which are les critical

 - Map a process where time sequence is a dominant factor, such as a sales process

 How to Build River Maps

-The River map building process aims to move the map builder alternately from left-brained, analytical, sequential thinking to lateral, right-brained, visual thinking and back again to ensure that all assumptions are challenged, variables are considered and the resulting plan is realistic.
+The River map building process moves the map builder alternately from left-brained, analytical, sequential thinking to lateral, right-brained, visual thinking and back again.
+Its goals is to ensure all assumptions are challenged, variables are considered and the resulting plan is realistic.

-– Now is the time to consider possible unintended results.
-Are there some actions or decisions that might lead the project over a waterfall to its end or to become hopelessly bogged-down in a swamp?
+- Consider possible unintended results.
+What might lead the project over a waterfall to its end or lead to it become hopelessly bogged-down in a swamp?

-- Write narrative, to capture all the key points in words
+- Write a narrative, to capture all the key points in words

 Example of a River Map